sei-jed-10/warmup-w01d02/README.md

 * Commit your solution file
 * Push your changes to your forked repo
 * Create a pull request to submit your deliverable
+* In your pull request description:
+Deliverable Submission

+Please describe your comfort and completeness levels before submitting.

+	1. Comfort Level (1-5):
+	2. Completeness Level (1-5):
+	3. What did you think of this deliverable?:

 ### Credits
 By Noah Veltman